itsme-Subid/JavaScript-/Basic Calculator/README.md

 # Basic Calculator using `JS`, `Tailwind CSS` and `HTML`

-This Basic Calculator is just for Skill Demonstration
+This Basic Calculator is just for Skill Demonstration.

 ## Test